elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 ### Authenticate

-* Explore the `Get client credentials token` request in the collection file `collection.json`
+* Explore the `Get client credentials token` request in the collection
 * Send the request to get the access token that will be saved in `accessToken` environment variable by the script.
 Client credentials token is valid for 30 minutes only.
+>Click on the command below to copy and execute the command in the terminal.

 `newman run collection.json --folder "Get client credentials token" -e environment.json --export-environment environment.json`{{execute}}